emqx/emqx-docs/en_US/rule/rule-example.md

 > Payload: {"temp":24,"humidity":30,"location":"hangzhou"}
 ```

-Then inspect the TimescaleDB table, verify a new record has been
+Then inspect the TimescaleDB table, and verify a new record has been
 inserted:

  tutorial=\# SELECT \* FROM conditions LIMIT 100;